senzing-garage/knowledge-base/HOWTO/deprecate-a-github-repository.md

 ### Branches

-1. On `https://github.com/{account}/{repository}` page, see if there are any branches that need to be merged into "master" branch.
+1. On `https://github.com/{account}/{repository}` page, see if there are any branches that need to be merged into "master/main" branch.

 1. Delete unwanted branches.

 ### Pull requests

-1. On `https://github.com/{account}/{repository}` page, see if there are any "Pull requests" that need to be merged into "master" branch.
+1. On `https://github.com/{account}/{repository}` page, see if there are any "Pull requests" that need to be merged into "master/main" branch.

 ### Release